 Overall smaller than and distinct from Gephyrostegus, the skull of Casineria had no otic notch.
 See Brouffia for more possible skull details.

 The cervicals of Casineria were increased in number but decreased in size.
 The presacral vertebral count had increased to over 30.
 Ribs discontinued after #22.
-Apparently two vertebrae formed the sacrum and were connected to the pelvis.
+Two vertebrae formed the sacrum and were connected to the pelvis.
+The pectoral girdle was composed of unfused elements.
+The humerus had a small hourglass shape.
+The manus was enlarged.
+The ilium had no anterior dorsal process.
+The femur was more gracile.
+The pes was reduced, more nearly the size of the manus.

 Tiny Casineria lies at the end of a phylogenetic series of decreasing size beginning with Proterogyrinus and continuing with Silvanerpeton and Gephyrostegus among the basal Tetrapoda.
-Smaller animals generally mature faster and thus reproduce more often, although their lifespans are also typically shorter.
-The fact that Casineria is so much smaller than Gephyrostegus is a key factor in the origin of the Reptilia (Carroll 1970).
-The first eggs provided with an amniotic membrane were probably small and laid by small adult females who lived and laid eggs in moist leaf litter, a transitional environment that stayed humid and protected both the adult and the egg from desiccation.
+Smaller animals generally mature faster and thus reproduce more often, although their lifespans are also typically shorter (Carroll 1970).

 |